 Michael graduated with an MFA in Graphic Design from Rhode Island School of Design (RISD) in 2006 and completed coursework in association with Multimedia and Electronic Music Experiments program at Brown University.
-Prior to his MFA, Michael was enrolled in post-bacc study at the University of Oregon School of Art+Design.
-He is currently an Associate Professor at VCUarts in Qatar — an international division of VCU Richmond and part of Qatar Foundation — for over 13 years with 17+ years of academic experience.
-Michael grew up in Minnesota (USA) and has worked as a freelance designer and digital/analog graphic artist for 27+ years in Minneapolis, Portland and Doha.
-He currently resides in Doha and Barcelona where he maintains a rigorous creative practice.
+Prior to his MFA, Michael was enrolled in post-bacc study at the University of Oregon School of Art+Design, completed his BFA at Minnesota State University Moorhead, and previously taught at RISD and Michigan State University.
+He is currently an Associate Professor at VCUarts in Qatar — an international division of VCU Richmond and part of Qatar Foundation — for over 14 years with 18+ years of academic experience.
+He currently teaches in the Department of Graphic Design, is the Honors Program Lead Administrator, and co-directs the Sonic Jeel Research Lab (a space to explore experimental sound making within a visual art & design practice).

 Michael has participated in various academic conferences and speaking engagements — the Design Research Society (DRS Bangkok); AIGA Design Educators (Nashville, TN); Nuqat: State of the Elastic Mind Conference in Kuwait; TypeCon (Buffalo, NY); Design Principles and Practices (Institute Without Boundaries, Toronto, and St Petersburg University, Russia); and the College Art Association (CAA Los Angeles), among others.

-In addition to Michael’s creative practice, his scholarship investigates student-centered teaching and making through pedagogical-based examination.
-Domains of inquiry revolve around curricular development, modes of student engagement, cultural production, processes & tools for experimental image making, playful interactions, sound design, and 'extra-disciplinary’ design praxis.
+In addition to Michael’s creative practice, his scholarship investigates design pedagogy through the lens of student-centered teaching within non-hierarchical and agile classroom environments.
+Domains of inquiry revolve around curricular development, modes of student engagement, collaboration, cultural production, critique and assessment, processes & tools for experimental image making, playful interactions, sound design, critical and contextual making, and 'extra-disciplinary’ design praxis.
 He has taught 20+ distinct art & design courses at a university level.

-As part of the new curriculum, Michael was instrumental in restructuring the ‘History of Graphic Design’ course as ‘Precedent Inquiry’.
-This new framework allows more flexibility to move away from a traditional timeline and genre-based delivery of content, and expand into dynamic non-linear approach from a multinational and multidisciplinary perspective.
-The course also moved away from test taking as a form of assessment, and instead uses weekly critical writing assignments as a component of ‘making’ relative to design practice.
+As part of the new curriculum, Michael was instrumental in restructuring the ‘History of Graphic Design’ course now named ‘Precedent Inquiry’.
+The new course framework and conceptual underpinning allows more flexibility to explore the influences and origins of contemporary design.
+The course moves away from a traditional timeline with a genre-based eurocentric delivery of content, and expands into dynamic non-linear and decolonized approach from a multinational and multidisciplinary perspective.
+The course also moved away from regurgitaing information via test taking as a form of assessment, and instead uses weekly critical writing assignments from personal & contextual point of view, employs a curatorial approach to investigate and learn content, and engages students in rapid research to spark dialogue and debate.

-During his tenure at VCUarts Qatar Michael initiated and co-developed a digital print-lab for all students & faculty; he co-developed an analog printlab in graphic design (for block printing and post-digital letterpress); he consulted on and co-devoloped a platform for faculty & administrative reporting; he has been actively involved in the co-creation of multiple Tasmeem art & design conferences; he has assisted with the curation of speakers for the Crossing Boundaries Lecture series; he has assisted with Technology Services to improve classroom experiences and integration of technology into teaching; he serves annually on MFA review committees and faculty promotion committees; he has lead multiple community-based design outreach projects in partnership with local government institutions; and most recently, Michael co-dveloped ‘sonic jeel’, a sonic research lab exploring experimental sound making within a visual art & design practice.
+During his tenure at VCUarts Qatar Michael initiated and co-developed a digital print-lab & print-grid for all students & faculty; he co-developed an analog printlab in graphic design (for block printing and post-digital letterpress); he consulted on and co-devoloped a platform for faculty & administrative reporting; he has been actively involved in the co-creation of multiple Tasmeem art & design conferences; he has assisted with the curation of speakers for the Crossing Boundaries Lecture series; he has assisted with Technology Services to improve classroom experiences and integration of technology into teaching; he serves annually on MFA review committees and faculty promotion committees; and he has lead multiple community-based design outreach projects in partnership with local government institutions (such as the Year of Culture initiative highligthing cross-over culture beteween Qatar and other countries; and the One Second Campaign for safe driving habits and seat belt use, among others).

 find me on: